chris10davies/MSDS696-Data-Science-Practicum/README.md

 ## PROJECT OVERVIEW
 One measure of a successful online delivery course is the student’s assessment score or grade.
 Analyzing what features have the most impact on assessment scores is a great way to identify potential areas of improvement to an online learning experience.
 The Open University Learning Analytics dataset sourced from Kaggle contains student demographics,  click data on course materials, student registrations, and assessment score information.
 I utilized the available data points, along with feature engineering, to train supervised learning models to predict assessment outcomes.

 For this project, I spent most of my time training regression models to predict assessment scores.
 It was an amazing exercise in learning but I was not entirely happy with the results.
 For that reason, I also added some classification models to this research and simply predicted if the student passed or failed.
-Of course, the results where better as I was choosing pass or fail as opposed to a score from 0 to 100.
-In the process of seeking better results, I feel like I gained some confidence in understanding the complexities of machine learning.
+Of course, the results were better as the model was predicting pass or fail as opposed to a score from 0 to 100.
+In the process of seeking better results for this project, I gained more of an understanding of the complexities in machine learning.

 ## DATA